 In addition, when CBCT is requested prior to an oral surgery listed as A-D above, one of the following must also be satisfied:

-- The panoramic radiograph indicates that a deviation from a routine surgical approach is probable and further data necessary to plan such an approach; or
+- The panoramic x-ray indicates that a deviation from a routine surgical approach is probable and further data are necessary to plan such an approach; or

 - Information obtained by CBCT is considered critical in determining a surgical plan for the avoidance of disruption, invasion, or fracture of a surrounding, critical oral-facial structure.

-- Evaluation prior to orthognathic surgery (to correct conditions of the jaw) when coverage criteria under the orthognathic surgery coverage policy are met and information obtained by CBCT is considered critical in determining a surgical plan for the avoidance of disruption, invasion or fracture of a surrounding, critical oral-facial structure.
+- Evaluation prior to orthognathic (jaw) surgery when coverage criteria under the orthognathic surgery coverage policy are met and information obtained by CBCT is considered critical in determining a surgical plan for the avoidance of disruption, invasion or fracture of a surrounding, critical oral-facial structure.

-Indications that are not covered include but may not be limited to
+Indications that are not covered include but are not limited to

-- CBCT when used in conjunction with non-covered dental procedures including but not limited to dental implants or bone grafting in preparation for dental implants.
+- Cone beam computed tomography (CBCT) when used in conjunction with non-covered dental procedures including but not limited to dental implants or bone grafting in preparation for dental implants.

 - CBCT for other medically-related dental indications not listed above as covered.